swdavey/mysqlrouter/README.md

 If you are implementing in a Cloud Environment then you may need to make changes to your virtual networking.
 For example in the Oracle Cloud a rule had to be setup to allow TCP and UDP traffic to run on the virtual network that was being used.

-**Naming Services**:

-The test environment uses DNS (part of the Oracle Cloud) to resolve hostnames into IP addresses.
+**Naming Services**: the test environment uses DNS to resolve hostnames into IP addresses.
 If you don't have a naming service then you will have to enter the names and IP addresses of each router node and indeed each database node into /etc/hosts.
 Clients of the router tier will need to be made aware of the floating IP address.

 ### Bootstrapping of MySQL Router
 To bootstrap the cluster we need to be aware of the backend database cluster or replica set being used.
 In this case a 3 node InnoDB Cluster is being used.
 It's Primary node is called ic1 and it's cluster administrator user account is clustadm@ic1.
 For each node in the MySQL Router cluster, run the following